TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Lists.rst

 * item 4

-Example 2: List with sublist and error
+Example 2: List with Sublist and Error
 ======================================

 .. important::